LunusikLauncher/LunusikLauncher/README.md

 - **MinGW-w64 runtime** – licensed under the MinGW-w64 runtime license (BSD-like).
 - **LZMA SDK / liblzma** – public domain.

-The full texts of these licenses are available in the [COPYRING](COPYRING) file.
+The full texts of these licenses are available in the [COPYING](COPYING) file.

 ---
 ###### NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.